-Her areas of specialization include women and power, family-responsible organizations managerial competencies, career and time management, interpersonal conflict and not-for-profit organizations.
-In 1984, she became a full-time member of IESE’s faculty.
+Her areas of specialization include women and leadership, self-leadership, managerial competencies, family-responsive organizations, Corporate Family Responsibility, time management, interpersonal conflicts, and non-profit organizations.
+In 1984 she began working as a full-time professor at IESE.

-Prof. Chinchilla is a business and government consultant and member of several advisory boards such as the VIP Advisory Board of European Professional Women’s Network (EPWN).
+Professor Chinchilla also serves as a consultant for companies and government agencies and is a member of several boards and advisory boards, including the VIP Advisory Board of the European Professional Women’s Network (EPWN).

-She is also a frequent guest speaker at European, American and African Universities and international conferences, as well as visiting professor at business schools such as IPADE in Mexico, ISE in Brazil, INALDE in Colombia, IDE in Ecuador, PAD in Peru, ESE in Chile, IAE in Argentina, IEEM in Uruguay, Lagos Business School in Nigeria and Strathmore University in Kenya.
+She is a regular speaker at international conferences and at European, American, and African universities, as well as a visiting professor at business schools such as IPADE in Mexico, ISE in Brazil, INALDE in Colombia, IDE in Ecuador, PAD in Peru, ESE in Chile, IAE in Argentina, IEEM in Uruguay, Lagos Business School in Nigeria, and Strathmore University in Kenya.

-She is also co-author of several books, such as Owners of our Destiny: How to Balance Professional, Family and Personal Life (Ariel 2007), Being a Family-Responsible Company: Luxury or Need?
-(Pearson Prentice Hall 2006), Female Ambition: How to Reconcile Work and Family (Palgrave 2005), Decision Criteria in the Selection Processes in Spain.
-Are Women Discriminated?
-(Fundación ADECCO 2003), Two Professions and One Family (Generalitat de Catalunya, Departament de Benestar i Familia 2003), Undertaking in Feminine (1999), The Woman and her Success (1995); and Leadership Paradigms (2002).
-She is also author of the book Directors’ Rotation, which earned the EADA prize in 1996.
+Dr. Chinchilla is co-author of several books, including: Integrating Life: Successfully leading Professional and Personal Trajectories in a Global World (Ariel, 2018); Masters of Our Destiny: How to Reconcile Professional, Family, and Personal Life (Ariel, 2007); Being a Family-Responsible Company: Luxury or Need?
+(Pearson Prentice Hall, 2006); Female Ambition (Palgrave, 2005); Decision Criteria in Hiring Processes in Spain: Are Women Discriminated Against?
+(ADECCO Foundation, 2003); Two Professions and One Family (Generalitat de Catalunya, Departament de Benestar i Familia, 2003); Female Entrepreneurship (1999); Women and Their Success (1995); and Paradigms of Leadership (2002).
+She is also the author of the book Executives’ Turnover, winner of the EADA prize in 1996.

-Prof. Chinchilla speaks seven languages.
-She is married and the mother of one daughter.
+Professor Chinchilla speaks seven languages, is married, and has one daughter.